endoflife-date/endoflife.date/products/visualstudio.md

 ---

-> [Visual Studio](https://visualstudio.microsoft.com/) is a full-featured IDE to code, debug, test, and deploy to any platform
+> [Visual Studio](https://visualstudio.microsoft.com/) is a full-featured IDE to code, debug, test,
+> and deploy to any platform.

 The Long-Term Servicing Channel (LTSC) enables teams to remain supported on a minor version for up to 18 months after release.
 The LTSC are separate release Channels based on the even-numbered minor version updates.
 An LTSC release receives security and bug fixes but not additional new features.

 **Visual Studio 2019** follows the Microsoft Product Fixed Lifecycle Policy of 10 years.
 The first 5 years of Mainstream Support provide feature updates, platform updates, security updates, and functionality fixes, and the second 5 years of Extended support provide security updates.
 For more information, search the Support Lifecycle Database.

 **Visual Studio 2017** and earlier are also supported for 10 years

 The **Visual Studio Community edition** is only supported on the recommended latest release of the latest minor version of Visual Studio.